cph-al180/BI_Assignment_5/README.md

     fit_fn = np.poly1d(fit)
     plt.plot(X, y, 'ro', X, fit_fn(X), 'b')
     plt.show()
-    print("a: ", model.coef_)
+    print("a: ", model.coef_[0])
     print("b: ", model.intercept_)
 ```
 ## Part 2 - Mean Absolute Error
-The result numbers tell us that the average difference between the data-set containing actual data (training and testing), and the data set containing predicted data is about `4535`.
+The result numbers tell us that the average difference between the data-set containing actual data (training and testing), and the data-set containing predicted karma is about `4535`.
 The difference between the 2 results; `4535` and `4363` comes due to them containing different data.
 If both data-sets were identical, then the results would also be.

 `MAE (training): 4535.2278195244253`